jevy/README/README.md

 * **Wasting my time** really demotivates me.
 I really try hard to be smart with time and energy.

+* **Not having a plan** - When I don't know where I am and where I'm going, I get stressed.
+Having a clear plan on steps to move forward, no matter how abstract bring me focus.

 ## What energizes me

 * I really love positive and negative feedback.
 As a data person, it's really one of the best ways to know how I'm doing as a manager and employee.
 Give me as much feedback as you can.